snowel/RED-copy/README.md

 #### `redcopy write`

 `redcopy write` takes a file and generates a RED file with multiplied bits.
-It takes the follwoing positional arguments:
+It takes the following positional arguments:
 `[source file path] [multiplicity] [header]`

 Multiplicity is a preset among the following.
 Omitting a multiplicity will default to `normal`.

 `"weak": mult = 3`

 `"normal": mult = 8`

 `"strong": mult = 32`

 `"super": mult = 64`

 `"ludicrous": mult = 254`

 Header places a single byte at the head of the file, the value of which is the multiplicity.
 Defaults to true, can be set to false to skip the header. *Note: these are positional arguments!
 If you want to ovewrite the default header toggle, you must specify a multiplicity.*